PaloAltoNetworks/prisma-cloud-docs/api/descriptions/custom-compliance/get.md

-This endpoint will return a list in json format of all the custom compliance checks found with the app here **Defend > Compliance > Custom**
+Returns a list of all custom compliance checks.
+In the Console UI, custom compliance checks can be found in **Defend > Compliance > Custom**.

-The following example curl command uses basic auth to return:
+The following example curl command gets the list of custom compliance checks:

 ```bash
 $ curl -k \